 - Check the garment’s materials on the inside tag.

-The fast fashion industry truly has created many consequences for not only the environment but for us consumers as well.
+The fast fashion industry truly has created many consequences for not only the environment but also for us consumers.
 Toxic clothing is something to watch out for as consumers, as we do not know what toxic chemicals companies are using to alter our garments.

 Don’t forget to check our article Fashion Landfills: How To Stop Your Clothes From Ending Up There.